On (spinor)-helicity and bosonization in $AdS_4/CFT_3$: (Spinor)-helicity and bosonization

 Already at the level of three-point functions we could see that there is a unique way to get a unitary parity violating theory: $U(1)$ electromagnetic phase rotation $\Phi_\lambda \rightarrow \exp[i\theta \sign (\lambda)] \Phi_\lambda$ combined with $g=|g|e^{-i\theta}$, $\bar{g}=|g|e^{+i\theta}$.
 To be more specific, let us consider the four-point functions of higher spin currents (i.e. $s>0$).
 We have the following helicity decomposition of the quartic vertices:

 where we took into account the constraints on the sum of the helicities for the (anti)-chiral parts.
 The surgery results in (we drop the overall $|g|^2$-factor)

-In order to build the four-point function we also need to add the 'exchanges'.
+In order to build the four-point function we also need to add the `exchanges'.
 Since the surgery does not affect the free term, the exchanges due to the cubic vertices make contributions to each of the structures, but do not produce any new type of $\theta$-dependence.
 The theories at $\theta=0,\pi/2$ preserve parity.
-To conclude, we could show that there is a one-parameter family of correlation functions that starts from one parity-preserving theory and ends on another one.
+To conclude, we could show that there exists a one-parameter family of correlation functions that starts from one parity-preserving theory and ends on another one.
+We should stress, however, that the uniqueness of the one-parameter family of CFT's does not follow immediately and has been shown up to the three-point level only \cite{Skvortsov:2018uru}.